entraeiendom/_archived_entraos-integration-monitor-api/README.md

 Will respond http 412 precondition failed if any of the validations failed.

 ## Alerting:
-Will send alert to Slack
+TODO Will send alert to Slack

 ## Configuration